samuelgoto/proposal-number-parse/README.md

 ## Backwards incompatible APIs

+It is easy to see why these aren't super desirable, as it would largely #breaktheweb.

   * Modifying the Number() constructor to stop at non-numeric suffixes
   * Modifying the parseFloat() method to be up to date to parsing numeric literals (e.g. binary/octal literals and numeric separators)